apoelstra/icboc/README.md

 ## Version 1

-The first version of Icebox is designed to work with the Bitcoin app that comes with the Nano S, whose [source code is available here](https://github.com/LedgerHQ/blue-app-btc/issues).
+The first version of ICBOC is designed to work with the Bitcoin app that comes with the Nano S, whose [source code is available here](https://github.com/LedgerHQ/blue-app-btc/issues).
-As such, it will not be able to do everything that Icebox is eventually intended to do.
+As such, it will not be able to do everything that ICBOC is eventually intended to do.
 Its features are

  - [x] Generate addresses, prompting the user for some extra information to tag it with